aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

-'compact AST' you'd point to an AST node's representation via a numeric offset into an array such as this method returns: so the `t.test` passed in here becomes a subarray starting at index `3`, `t.body` then starts at `3+array[1]`, and so on.
+'compact AST' you'd point to an AST node's representation via a numeric offset into an array such as this method returns: so the `t.test` passed in here becomes a subarray starting at index `3`, `t.body` then follows starting from `3+array[1]`, and so on.
 This form could be nearly as tight as bytecode (once we use bytes and not the general integers which were quicker to explain), while still viewable as just another form of AST, making the compiler and surrounding tools all simpler.
 In numbers, how much better is the bytecode virtual machine?

 [XXX can we give a rough number?]